soyrochus/remedata/README.md

 > Copyright (c) 2012-2015 Iwan van der Kleijn
 > All rights reserved.

-> This source code is licensed under the BSD-style license found at the bottom of this age and in the LICENSE file in the root directory of this source tree.
+> This source code is licensed under the BSD-style license found at the bottom of this page and in the LICENSE file in the root directory of this source tree.

 ### Introduction